firsthour777/PinballStrideNotes/Notes.md

 In order to get the animations, you need to import the animation and also select the skeleton.
 You need a skeleton for the animation to play.

+If you're using a placeholder model, you need to replace the model component in order to get the animation to correctly find its model.

 Play animations with Animation Clips

 Each Animation clip has a skeleton, model, and normal time frame features.